nikitavoloboev/data/docs/drugs/psychedelics/salvia.md

 # [Salvia](https://psychonautwiki.org/w/index.php?title=Salvinorin_A)

 Salvia is the only drug I tried thus far that gave me a true [ego death experience](../../consciousness/ego.md).
+It's thus far the only drug after which I instantly lost the notion of time passing and who I was as a person.
+I was some object and during the trip, I felt that I was the object now, before and forever after.

 ## Notes